luxfi/cli/cmd/commands.md

--h, --help                          help for create --warp                               interoperate with other blockchains using Warp --warp-registry-at-genesis           setup Warp registry smart contract on genesis [experimental] --latest                            use latest Subnet-EVM released version, takes precedence over --vm-version --pre-release                       use latest Subnet-EVM pre-released version, takes precedence over --vm-version --production-defaults               use default production settings for your blockchain --proof-of-authority                use proof of authority(PoA) for validator management --proof-of-stake                    use proof of stake(PoS) for validator management
+-h, --help                          help for create --warp                               interoperate with other blockchains using Warp --warp-registry-at-genesis           setup Warp registry smart contract on genesis [experimental] --latest                            use latest EVM released version, takes precedence over --vm-version --pre-release                       use latest EVM pre-released version, takes precedence over --vm-version --production-defaults               use default production settings for your blockchain --proof-of-authority                use proof of authority(PoA) for validator management --proof-of-stake                    use proof of stake(PoS) for validator management